 Add in your bus travel from region to region and you could get by on about 2,500,000 Kip total for 3 weeks, which is about $300 USD from north to south.
 Not too shabby.

-Now, if you’re going to go all fancy and get a spa treatment as often as possible, travel on luxury buses, and rent top of the line motorbikes, you’re still only looking at around 5,000,000 Kip, or $600 USD, and that’s going all out on everything.
+Now, if you’re going to go all fancy and get a spa treatment as often as possible, travel on buses every few days, and rent a motorbike instead of a bicycle, you’re still only looking at around 5,000,000 Kip, or $600 USD.

 Tips for Laos